Big Techday 25

 Talk

-Conversational, Generative, Contextual: A framework for AI-era product design
+Conversational, generative, contextual: A framework for AI-era product design

 The traditional user experience (UX) design paradigm is no longer applicable in the context of AI.
 It is not possible to design deterministic user flows when systems generate different outputs from identical inputs.
 Most AI failures aren’t model failures—they’re context failures.